Eigenvalues and Stability Properties of Multiplication Operators and Multiplication Semigroups: Almost Weak Stability

 in the weak operator topology. \end{defn}

-The main result of this section is a characterization of almost weak stability of a multiplication semigroup via the pointwise semigroups.
-Once again, since the stability is determined by the pointwise semigroups, the value of $p$ is irrevelant as long as $1<p<\infty$.
+The main result of this section is a characterisation of almost weak stability of a multiplication semigroup via Ces\`aro stability (see Definition \ref{defCesaroStable}) of the pointwise semigroups.
+This is remarkable since it is not true that almost weak stability of a multiplication semigroup and that of the pointwise semigroups are equivalent.
+We introduce Ces\`aro stability which seems to be the appropriate concept.